sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 - **ar** and **ranlib**: can be obtained as part of GNU binutils.
 - **tar**: GNU tar version 1.17 or later, or BSD tar.

-Sage also needs a C++ compiler and a Fortran compiler.
+Sage also needs a Fortran compiler.
 The only configuration currently supported is matching versions of the C, C++ and Fortran compilers from the
 `GNU Compiler Collection (GCC) <http://gcc.gnu.org/>`_.